-A moist flourless chocolate beetroot brownies recipe that begs the question as to whether a food can be healthy and damn delicious.
+A moist flourless chocolate beetroot brownie recipe that begs the question as to whether a food can be healthy and damn delicious.

-I’m a little lost for words as to how to introduce you to this deliciously moist chocolate brownies recipe.
+I’m a little lost for words as to how to introduce you to this deliciously moist chocolate brownie recipe.
 It delivers a delectable chocolate hit while being moist and not too sweet.

 I’ve always been a sucker for moist cakes.
 So, that was a must for me!